section 5.4 companion and outline

 // service the interrupt

-The argument of the starting routine, void* thread_resource
+} The argument of the starting routine, void* thread_resource,

-should be cast to a pointer to the ThreadResource
+should be cast to a pointer to the ThreadResource defined in the main thread.

 Remember that it is by this means that the two threads communicate.